marijebrummel/Microsoft-DynamicsNAV2009ApplicationDesign/README.md

-# Microsoft-DynamicsNAV2009ApplicationDesign
+# DynamicsNAV2013ApplicationDesign
-Programming Examples for Microsoft Dynamics NAV 2009 Application Design
+Objects for the 2013 Application Design Book